 Important Questions to Ask

-A recoded statement can serve as the basis for ongoing discovery and witness identification efforts.
+A recorded statement can be the basis for ongoing discovery and witness identification efforts.

 - Claimant Background Information